graphile/graphile.github.io/src/pages/postgraphile/make-extend-schema-plugin.md

 Note that the `@pgField` directive here is necessary for PostGraphile to "look ahead" and determine what to request from the database.

-**NOTE**: if your `defaultRole` does not have privileges to insert data into your table you can define a `security definer` function and call it instead, see [Custom Mutations](https://www.graphile.org/postgraphile/custom-mutations/) for more details.
+**NOTE**: Plugins access the database with the same privileges as everything else - they are subject to RLS/RBAC/etc. If your user does not have privileges to perform the action your plugin is attempting to achieve then you may need to create a companion database function that is marked as `SECURITY DEFINER` in order to perform the action with elevated privileges; alternatively you could just use this database function directly - see [Custom Mutations](/postgraphile/custom-mutations/) for more details.